andrewyng/translation-agent/README.md

 # Translation Agent: Agentic translation using reflection workflow

 # adding supporting Amazon Bedrock
+main changes:
+src/translation_agent/utils.py
++.env
++test.py

 This is a Python demonstration of a reflection agentic workflow for machine translation.
 The main steps are:
 1. Prompt an LLM to translate a text from `source_language` to `target_language`;